-Those areas determined to qualify for wilderness designation are shown on the Wilderness Suitability map.
+The areas determined to qualify for wilderness designation are shown on the Wilderness Suitability map.
 This map represents only a preliminary analysis, and a final recommendation could change certain boundaries.
+The analysis accounted for such factors as lands needed to serve visitors now and in the future, the land status of those areas added by ANILCA, existing and potential mineral activities, lands needed for operation of the park and preserve, and the locations of improved and regularly used roads.
 Lands in other than full federal ownership are ineligible for wilderness designation.
-The park road corridor and the Ruth Glacier are also ineligible because of the nature of the visitor use proposed for these areas.
+The park road corridor is ineligible because of the nature of the visitor use proposed for these areas.
+The Kantishna mining district is ineligible for wilderness designation because of the disturbance to the landscape by mining and the road system.

 If additional lands are acquired by the federal government, as discussed in the "Land Protection Plan," they will be studied for wilderness suitability.
 Conversely, any lands deleted from federal ownership will no longer be eligible for wilderness designation.
-The areas determined suitable for wilderness designation combined with the areas already designated amount to approximately 95 percent of the park complex.
+The approximately 3.9 million acres determined suitable for wilderness designation combined with the areas already designated amount to approximately 95 percent of the park complex.
 Managing these lands according to the criteria of the Wilderness Act and ANILCA will provide additional protection to the Denali environment by precluding large-scale development and the attendant disturbance of wildlife and other resources.
 At the same time, formal designation of preserve lands will not prohibit or otherwise restrict sport hunting, fishing, trapping, or traditional subsistence activities.
 Nor will wilderness designation of the park additions affect traditional subsistence use in these areas.
 Regardless of this suitability review or any subsequent National Park Service proposal, wilderness can be designated only by Congress, and any subsequent change in the status and management of designated areas can also be accomplished only by Congress.
 In the interim those lands considered suitable for designation as wilderness will be managed in accordance with the provisions of the Wilderness Act and the special provisions for Alaska conveyed by ANILCA.
-Following analysis of public response on this suitability review, the National Park Service will make a wilderness proposal to the secretary of the interior, who will in turn make a recommendation regarding wilderness designation to the president and Congress.
-As required in ANILCA, the president is to make his recommendations prior to December 2, 1987.